• Skip to primary navigation

 There are also remnants of the old fire tower that once stood here.

-remnants of the roan high knob fire tower
+remnants of the roan high knob fire tower, showing the old stairs and footings

 Roan High Knob & Shelter History